A guide to Mosel Valley with the best hikes and vineyards in Mosel Valley, Germany

 - Burg Thurant in Alken

-River Cruises are the often the ideal, stressless way to hop from one castle to another.
+River Cruises are often the ideal, stressless way to hop from one castle to another along the Mosel river.

 10. Explore Celtic & Roman Heritage in Trier and Mosel region

 The region around Trier with its UNESCO World Heritage sites and the Mosel river valley was once settled by the Romans.
-Over 100 attractions are testimony to their exceptional achievements and heritage in the region.
+Over 100 attractions are a testimony to their exceptional achievements and heritage in the region.
+If you love history, your Mosel valley itinerary will feel incomplete with out a visit to a few of the region’s archeological sites!

-I can only recommend to explore some of the Roman historic sites along the Mosel river as their advanced achievements will leave you in awe.
+I truly recommend exploring some of the Roman historic sites along the Mosel river as their advanced achievements will leave you in awe.

 Whereas Trier is the city with the most Roman heritage sites, there are several sites worth visiting in the Mosel river valley as well.